openstack-archive/fuel-web/docs/devops.rst

 [Optional] Enabling `Nested Paging <http://en.wikipedia.org/wiki/Second_Level_Address_Translation>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This option is enabled by default in the KVM kernel module
+The following section covers only Intel platform.
+This option is enabled by
+default in the KVM kernel module.
+If the file ``qemu-system-x86.conf`` does not
+exist, you have to create it.

 .. code-block:: bash

-    $ cat /etc/modprobe.d/qemu-system-x86.conf
+    cat /etc/modprobe.d/qemu-system-x86.conf
     options kvm_intel nested=1

 In order to be sure that this feature is enabled on your system,